rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 A group of separate resources related to one another by the fact that each resource bears, in addition to its own title proper, a collective title applying to the group as a whole.
 The individual resource may or may not be numbered.

 <a name="series-title-page">series title page</a>
-An added title page bearing a series title proper and usually, though not necessarily, other information about a series such as statement of responsibility, numeric designation, data relating to publication, title of the resource within the series. *See also* [added title page](/DCRMR/glossary/#added-title-page); [title](/DCRMR/glossary/#title).
+An added title page bearing a series title proper and usually, though not necessarily, other information about a series such as statement of responsibility, numeric designation, data relating to publication, title of the resource within the series. *See also* [added title page](/DCRMR/glossary/#added-title-page) and [title](/DCRMR/glossary/#title).

 <a name="signature">signature</a>
-A letter, numeral, symbol, or a group of such characters, printed at the foot of the rectos of the first few leaves of an intended gathering for the purpose of aiding binders in correctly assembling the sections. *See also* [bibliographic format](/DCRMR/glossary/#bibliographic-format); [gathering](/DCRMR/glossary/#gathering).
+A letter, numeral, symbol, or a group of such characters, printed at the foot of the rectos of the first few leaves of an intended gathering for the purpose of aiding binders in correctly assembling the sections. *See also* [bibliographic format](/DCRMR/glossary/#bibliographic-format) and [gathering](/DCRMR/glossary/#gathering).

-<a name="single-sheet-publication">single sheet publication</a>
+<a name="single-sheet-publication">single-sheet publication</a>
 A publication printed on a single or composite piece of paper or other material; it may be printed on one or both sides and may be bound or unbound.
 The content of a single-sheet publication, as here defined, is predominantly textual in nature, though it may contain illustrations that are subordinate or coordinate to the text.

 <a name="source-of-information">source of information</a>